 |Hispanic or Latino||4|

-Medieval Studies appeals to people across the globe.
+Students from other countries are interested in Medieval Studies, too.
 About 7.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom